 On a super-easy and convenient Bintan break, many of us are content to enjoy everything on offer at the resorts, whether it’s a round of golf, a spa treatment, a walk on the beach, letting the little ones have fun at the kids’ club, or just lazing beside the pool.
 (Yes to all of these!)
-Yet Bintan, an island over three times the size of Singapore, offers much more than just resort-style R&R. Here’s a taste of some of the other hidden gems to discover during day trips on Bintan.
+Yet Bintan, an island over three times the size of Singapore, offers much more than just resort-style R&R. Here’s a taste of some other hidden gems to discover during day trips around Bintan.

 #1 Temple Time – Senggarang